SebastianKut/youtube_clone/README.md

 start from 2:30

-1. upload video 0 easy way first
-2. add videos to main page
-3. add video page
+1.finish uploading form - needs to show thorough context api, then edit how it all looks 2. add sidebar and format login and register pages

-4. Change client to make it look like youtube with tailwind
+3. Change client to make it look like youtube with tailwind

-5. Add tests to server for route handelers
+4. Add tests to server for route handelers

-6. Maybe add test to client
+5. Maybe add test to client